peregraum/mimey/readme.md

 This package uses [httpd][]'s [mime.types][] to generate a mapping of file extension to MIME type and the other way around.

-The `mime.types` file is parsed by `bin/generate.php` and converted into an optimized PHP array in `mime.types.php` which is then wrapped by helper class `\Mimey\MimeTypes`.
+The `mime.types` file is parsed by `bin/generate.php` and converted into an optimized JSON object in `dist/mime.types.min.json` which is then wrapped by helper class `\Mimey\MimeTypes`.

 [httpd]: https://httpd.apache.org/docs/current/programs/httpd.html